 - Cricut Maker

 - Cricut standard grip Machine mat

 - Cherry Blossom Paper Flower Pattern in SVG

 - Hot Glue Gun with clear glue sticks

 - Gold Acrylic Paint (we used Decoart Metallics in Champagne Gold)

 Making Paper Cherry Blossoms with a Cricut Maker:

 In Cricut’s Design Space, under new project, select to upload the downloaded Cherry Blossom Flower Pattern file from your computer.

 Click on the grouped pattern pieces and select ungroup to separate each pattern piece.
+Change the colors of the cherry blossom pieces to match your paper color if desired.
 Click on Make It.
 This takes you to an image of the cutting mat with the placed pattern pieces.

 Each mat represents the cardstock paper color you plan to cut the pattern out on.
 To rearrange the pieces, right click on the pattern piece you want to edit and select move to another mat.
 Rearrange the pieces so that the petal pieces are on mat 1 (color A).
 Keep the larger star pieces are on mat 2 (color B).
 And lastly, move the smaller star and rectangular pieces to mat 3 (color C).